 All donations will benefit WCOM, your all-volunteer non-profit community radio station.
 The Kraken is located five miles west of Carrboro at the intersection of NC 54 and Dobson’s Crossroads Road.
 For more information about the Kraken http://thekrakenbar.com/ and for WCOM-FM 103.5 http://www.wcomfm.org.

 James Coley, long time host on WCOM, had a heart attack at his desk at UNC and died earlier this week.
-The NC Ethical Humanist Society is holding a memorial for him as part of their regularly scheduled meeting on Sunday, July 22 2018, 1:30pm-3:30pm at Extraordinary Ventures, 200 S. Elliot Road, Chapel Hill.
+The NC Ethical Humanist Society held a memorial for him on Sunday, July 22 2018.

 Mr. Coley was a past president of the NC Ethical Humanist Society, as well as a wonderfully friendly curmudgeon.
 Many at WCOM had serious debates with him, as well as a few less so.
 The humanists facebook page posted a note on his passing and you may find information there: https://www.facebook.com/groups/EHSOT/permalink/21151501954330/ or perhaps on the website ncethicalsociety.org